+Perez replaces Richard Amaro, who left for personal family reasons.
+Work on the show's choreography continued during the DC run, a show spokesman said.
 Jonathan Kent, the London director behind such Britain to-Broadway hits as Medea with Diana Rigg and Hamlet with Ralph Fiennes, is at the helm.

 Mark Jacoby, Stephen Bogardus, Don Mayo and Natascia Diaz take key supporting roles.
 Also in the cast are Bradley Dean, Olga Merediz, Frederick B. Owens, Jamie Torcellini, Timothy J. Alex, Andy Blankenbuehler, John Herrera, Jamie Karen, Lorin Latarro, Carlos Lopez, Wilson Mendieta, Gregory Mitchell, Richard Montoya, Michelle Rios, Thom Sesma, Jimmy Smagula, Dennis Stowe and Allyson Tucker.

 Mastrantonio was last seen on the New York stage a decade ago in a Central Park mounting of Twelfth Night.
 She played Viola.
 Her Broadway credits include West Side Story, Copperfield, Oh, Brother, The Human Comedy and The Marriage of Figaro.